Parkinson’s Dementia Disease Treatment London

 Due to the similarities between both conditions, there are two main guidelines your neurologist will follow to determine a PDD diagnosis:

-• If cognitive decline symptoms started roughly a year after a Parkinson’s disease diagnosis, Parkinson’s disease dementia is often the diagnosis
+• If cognitive decline appears roughly one year after a Parkinson’s disease diagnosis, Parkinson’s disease dementia is usually the diagnosis.

-• If cognitive impairment symptoms started approximately a year before physical motor symptoms, the diagnosis is often dementia with Lewy bodies
+• If cognitive impairment begins approximately one year before the onset of physical motor symptoms, dementia with Lewy bodies is more likely.

-After this, you may need to go for some other tests, such as blood tests or an MRI scan.
-These tests will rule out any other brain conditions that may be causing your symptoms.
-We endeavour to get your results to you within 48 hours and can also give a copy, along with our diagnosis, to your GP.
+Depending on your individual case, additional tests such as blood work or an MRI scan may be recommended to rule out other conditions that could be contributing to your symptoms.
+We aim to deliver your results within 48 hours and can provide a detailed report, including our diagnosis, directly to your GP.

 Parkinson’s Dementia Treatment